CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 6. **Page Fault Handler**:
    - The operating system's page fault handler is invoked to handle the page fault.
 The handler typically:
      - Determines the cause of the page fault (e.g., whether it was a valid access or an invalid access).
      - If it's a valid access, the handler will find the needed page (from disk or other storage) and load it into memory.
+If there is no free space in memeory to load the page, then page_replacement_algo is run to make free space in memory.
      - Updates the page table with the new mapping.
      - Restarts the instruction that caused the page fault.

 ### Summary:

 Page faults are detected when a process tries to access a page not currently in physical memory.
 The detection process involves checking the TLB and the page table, leading to the invocation of a page fault handler if the page is not present in memory.

 -----------
 - [Page replacement algo](https://www.geeksforgeeks.org/page-replacement-algorithms-in-operating-systems/)
     - FIFO